 This may seem like a lot of work, but remember when it comes to creating automation hacks like this on your Mac, the more you use the automation the more time you end up saving

-I hope you found these TextExpander tips useful, don’t forget to check out the MakeUseOf review.
+I hope you found these TextExpander tips useful.
 Do you have any favourite uses for TextExpander?
 Has it saved you much time?
 Let us know how TextExpander is useful to you in the comments, below.